Strategic Planning and Management in Retailing

-The program curriculum provides a strategic look at the best methods to win in the highly competitive retail sector.
+Discover the best methods to win in the highly competitive retail sector.

-Eight Ways to Win in Retailing
+- Eight Ways to Win in Retailing

-Strategic Resource Management
+- Strategic Resource Management

-Supercharging the Retail Supply Chain
+- Supercharging the Retail Supply Chain

-Extending Retail Beyond the Store: Bricks and Clicks
+- Extending Retail Beyond the Store: Bricks and Clicks

-Case Studies on Leading Global Retailers, Social Media, and Online Retailing
+- Case Studies on Leading Global Retailers, Social Media and Online Retailing

 If you’re a professional in the retail industry looking to plan more strategically and manage more effectively, this program is for you.
 Attendees usually come from around the world and include CEOs, senior and general merchandise managers, operations managers, district managers, and upper-level marketing, finance, human resources, and MIS managers.